mitchness/DoorDilemma/README.md

 Not close enough.
 Not far enough.

-Behind her...
+Also approaching the door from a different angle
-An ELDERLY MAN.
+An ELDERLY MAN walking slowly.

 A DELIVERY GUY carrying boxes, he can barely see over the boxes.